The European Union and the World Trade Organization

 In the early decades of the 20th century, trade issues prompted countries to engage in increasingly complex interactions, creating the need for a platform to facilitate and regulate trade relations.
 The resulting 1947 General Agreement on Tariffs and Trade (GATT) not only provided a round-table discussion forum, creating a multilateral approach to trade, but also established a system of internationally recognised rules on trade.
 The underlying idea was to create a level playing field for all members through the ‘substantial reduction of tariffs and other barriers to trade and the elimination of discriminatory treatment in international commerce’[1].

-As international trade moved beyond the exchange of tangible goods to include services and ideas, the GATT was transformed and institutionalised as the World Trade Organization (WTO).
-It was established in 1995 as a result of the Uruguay Round of trade negotiations and it incorporated earlier trade agreements, such as the GATT itself, the Agreement on Agriculture and the Agreement on Textile and Clothing, as well as other general agreements.
+During the Uruguay round of negotiations in 1995, the GATT was transformed and institutionalised as the World Trade Organization (WTO).
+The WTO incorporated earlier trade agreements, such as the GATT itself, the Agreement on Agriculture and the Agreement on Textiles and Clothing, as well as other general agreements.
 The most significant new agreements were the General Agreement on Trade in Services (GATS) and the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+The WTO has three main activities: trade negotiations, implementing and monitoring its members’ trade policies and resolving trade disputes.
 In February 2017, the Trade Facilitation Agreement – the first multilateral agreement completed since the WTO was created – entered into force.
-In 2022, after having been postponed twice due to the restrictions resulting from the COVID-19 pandemic, the 12th Ministerial Conference in Geneva reached an agreement on fisheries subsidies and an amendment to TRIPS for COVID-19 vaccines.
-In order to keep up with recent developments in a rapidly changing trade environment, the 13th Ministerial Conference (MC13) in Abu Dhabi (United Arab Emirates) in 2024 set out a forward-looking reform agenda, including a renewal of the commitment to establish a fully and well-functioning dispute settlement system by 2024 and to improve use of the special and differential treatment provisions for developing and least developed countries (LDCs), which currently form two thirds of the WTO membership.
+In 2022, the 12th Ministerial Conference (MC12) in Geneva reached an agreement on fisheries subsidies and an amendment to TRIPS for COVID-19 vaccines.
+In 2024 at the MC13 in Abu Dhabi (United Arab Emirates), ministers committed to reforming the WTO to improve all its functions.
+Reforming the WTO will be the sole objective of the MC14, set to take place from 26 to 29 March 2026 in Cameroon.

 The trade dispute settlement mechanism